HyakkaStudio/RPG-Maker-MV-Plugins/README.md

 Just simply run the `cake build` command on the repo root.
-Then you will get a auto-generated folder call `dist` and this is the place of the Javascript files living in~ Or you can run `cake build -o /path/to/target/location build` to output in the target location.
+Then you will get a auto-generated folder call `dist` and this is the place of the Javascript files living in~ Or you can run `cake -o /path/to/target/location build` to output in the target location.

 ### With online compiler (Not Recommnad)
   1. Download all the source code